-Carnegie Hall has been a fixture in the music world for the last 130 years.
-But alongside amazing performances by the greatest artists, the non-profit concert venue has long been equally committed to creating education and social impact programs for students, teachers, community members, and budding young musicians in New York City and beyond.
+Carnegie Hall has been a fixture in the music world for over 130 years.
+Alongside performances by acclaimed artists, the non-profit concert venue has also been committed to creating educational programs for students, teachers, and community members in New York City and beyond.

-The landing page for Musical Explorers opens the map in full view with a short welcome note.
-Then map displays all of the artists and can be explored as is — or filtered by program.
-Users have the ability to hover over an artist’s 'pin' and a label appears with their name and genre.
-If artists are featured in multiple regions, a dotted line shows the connection.
-Clicking on an artist prompts a panel to slide in on the right with introduction videos, audio clips, links to related artists, and lesson plans.
+The site’s landing page opens the map in full view and after reading a short welcome note, children can explore the map as is or toggle between artists.
+If they’re looking for a specific type of artist, they can filter the map by tradition.
+When users hover over an artist’s pin, a label with the artist’s name and genre appears.
+If an artist appears in more than one region, a dotted line shows the connection between the regions that influence their genres.
+Clicking on an artist prompts a panel to slide in from the right with introduction videos, audio clips, and lesson plans.

 Like Musical Explorers, the Orchestra Map opens with a welcome note.
-The map shows the full orchestra and its separate sections, and we added a functionality that allows the map to be filtered by instrument or by family.
-Users can hover over each instrument and section, and clicking a section or instrument reveals a side panel with full instrument details, links to other instruments in the family, and videos of National Youth Orchestra members playing those instruments.
+The map then shows the structure of a full orchestra and its separate families (or sections), with a functionality that allows users to filter the map by individual instruments or families.
+Users can hover over each instrument and section, and clicking each reveals a side panel with full instrument details, links to other instruments in the family, and videos of musicians playing those instruments.